Arrival and Dismissal

 - We will have SOL assessments in May in Reading and Math.

-- There are no longer 3rd Grade Science or History/Social Science SOL assessments.
-In place of these, students will complete alternate assessments in Social Studies and Science throughout the year.
-These take the form of in-class projects or assignments that allow students to apply science and social studies concepts.
+- Students are also expected to complete alternate assessments in Social Studies and Science throughout the year.
+These take the form of performance tasks that allow students to apply science and social studies concepts.